The Vagina Monologues

 Written by Eve Ensler and based on interviews conducted with women, The Vagina Monologues explores views on sex, relationships, and violence against women.
 Initially written as a celebration of vaginas and femininity the production has evolved to support the movement to stop violence against women.
 The monologues contain stories relating to the vagina and women’s experiences on a range of subjects such love, sex, rape, menstruation, and birth.
 Throughout the monologues lies an undercurrent of empowerment and what it means for women to inhabit and love their bodies.

 At George Mason, The Vagina Monologues are performed in February as part of V-Day George Mason.
-First performed at Mason in 1999, the event is cosponsored by Wellness, Alcohol and Violence Education and Services, and Women’s and Gender Studies.
-Proceeds from the 2013 show benefit the Mason Victims of Violence Fund.
+First performed at Mason in 1999, the event is cosponsored by Student Support and Advocacy Center, and Women’s and Gender Studies.
+Proceeds from the performance benefit the Mason Victims of Violence Fund.

 What is V-Day?

-Tickets are $5 for Mason students, $10 for Mason faculty/staff and $25 for the general public.
+Tickets are usually $5 for Mason students, $10 for Mason faculty/staff and $20 for the general public.
 Tickets are also available at a group rate of $15 a ticket when purchased in blocks of 10 or more.

 A: The Vagina Monologues is a play written by Eve Ensler and will be performed and directed by women of the George Mason University community.
 The Vagina Monologues is a celebration of female sexuality in all its complexity and mystery.
 This is the 14th consecutive year The Vagina Monologues has been performed at George Mason University.
-This year, The Vagina Monologues is co-sponsored by Wellness, Alcohol and Violence Education and Services and Women’s and Gender Studies.
+This year, The Vagina Monologues is co-sponsored by Student Support and Advocacy Center and Women’s and Gender Studies.

 V-Day is a global movement to stop violence against women and girls, founded by Eve Ensler, author of The Vagina Monologues.
 For more information about V-Day and The Vagina Monologues please visit www.vday.org.
 [Back to top]